Christopher-Mee/MovieTorrentListParser/README.md

 Known Issues
 '8-bit Christmas' movie title is not parsed correctly.
-Wrong IMDB link is hard to find, since the movie title is NOT overwritten with the IMDB version.
+When the wrong IMDB link is selected, it cannot be found easily, since the movie title is NOT overwritten with the IMDB version.
 ~~Need to have atleast one movie with a resolution and source (Web, Blu-Ray).~~
 ~~White space is not properly removed.~~